TrueCat17/Ren-Engine/resources/mods/guitar_hero/guitar_hero/readme.md

 * `notes4.txt` - for medium mode;
 * `notes6.txt` - for hard mode;
-* `notes.txt` - "common" note file, selected if there is no specialized version (required if any of the specialized versions are missing).
+* `notes.txt` - "common" note file, selected if there is no specialized version (required if any of the specialized versions is missing).

 If the note file is missing, it should be "recorded" from the "record mode" (key `R`).
 In this mode you can use the `0` button for a pseudo-random note.